Ed Carlos: Loan to Betim

 On 19 April 2024, after spending the first months of the season separated from the first team squad, Ed Carlos was loaned to Betim for the year's Campeonato Mineiro Módulo II.
 He only featured in three matches, all as a substitute, as the club achieved promotion as champions.

 Loan to Niki Volos

 On 20 September 2024, Ed Carlos was loaned out to Greek side Niki Volos until June 2025.

-Loan to Botafogo-PB
+Botafogo-PB

 On 7 July 2025, Ed Carlos joined Série C side Botafogo-PB also on loan.
+Despite not featuring in any matches, he signed a permanent deal with the club on 24 December, with Santos retaining 30% of his economic rights.